o-oconnell/mp4grep/README.md

 5. Use mp4grep to search! `mp4grep "the birch canoe" harvard_sentences.mp4`

 ### Pull requests
 Pull requests are welcome and appreciated!
-Please open a pull request if you have an bug, code smell, or anything else to fix!
+Please open a pull request if you have a bug, code smell, or anything else to fix!